Nintendo DSi

-While the DSi's design is similar to that of the DS Lite, it features two digital cameras, supports internal and external content storage, and connects to an online store called the Nintendo DSi Shop.
+While the DSi's design is similar to that of the DS Lite, it features two digital cameras, supports internal and external content storage, and connected to an online store called the Nintendo DSi Shop.
 Nintendo stated that families often share DS and DS Lite consoles.
 Its new functionality was intended to facilitate personalization, so as to encourage each member of a household to purchase a DSi.
 The handheld supports exclusive physical media in addition to DS games with DSi-specific features and standard DS titles.
 The only exception to its backward compatibility are earlier DS games that required the GBA slot.
-Nintendo had sold over 41 million DSi and DSi XL units combined.
+Nintendo sold over 41 million DSi and DSi XL units combined.
 They were succeeded by the Nintendo 3DS.

 Reviews of the Nintendo DSi were generally positive; IGN and bit-tech decried the console's lack of exclusive software and removal of the GBA cartridge slot, though its added functionality caused many journalists to recommend it to those who had not purchased a previous DS model.
 Numerous critics were disappointed with the limited resolution of DSi's cameras, though others such as Ars Technica and GameSpot agreed they were adequate for the handheld's display.
 CNET and PCWorld considered the DSi Shop to be the most important buying incentive for current DS owners.
 Some critics believed the DSi XL was not an essential upgrade.
 GamePro and Wired UK, on the other hand, praised the DSi XL's larger screens for improving the gameplay experience and revitalizing older DS games.